The Graph tab is for adjusting the visual appearance of the graph.

 Display usage summary: turn this on if you want to see daily, weekly or monthly usage on the graph.

-Graph type: at your preference NetWorx graph can show usage as polylines, histogram or numeric values.
+Graph type: at your preference NetWorx graph can show usage as polylines, histogram, average columns or numeric values.

 Graph in tray icon displays a tiny real-time graph in the system tray, next to the clock (taskbar notification area).